bh-akshata-t/Full_stack_project_Dashboard/README.md

-# Dashboard for manageing issues,risks and hazards
+# Dashboard for managing issues,risks and hazards

 ## Overview
 This is a Full-stack web application built using Node.js for the backend and Angular for the frontend.The application helps in tracking and managing Issues,Risks and Hazards by allowing users to: